 How Integrated Shield Plan works

-Integrated Shield Plans comprise two parts:
+Integrated Shield Plans comprise two components:

 - An additional private insurance coverage portion run by private insurers, typically to cover Class A/B1 wards in public hospitals or private hospitals.

-MediShield Life will cover you for life, including your pre-existing conditions.
+Note MediShield Life will cover you for life, including your pre-existing conditions.
 This is the case even if your pre-existing conditions are not covered under the additional coverage from your private insurer.

 Integrated Shield Plan Premium